siran-mg/bipbip/supabase/README.md

 - `created_at`: Timestamp (when the record was created)
 - `updated_at`: Timestamp (when the record was last updated)

+## Storage

+The application uses Supabase Storage for storing profile photos:

+- **Bucket**: `profile_photos` - Stores user profile photos
+- **Structure**: Files are stored in folders named after the user's ID
+- **Security**: RLS policies ensure users can only access their own photos
+- **Public Access**: Profile photos are publicly accessible for viewing

 ## Row Level Security (RLS)

-Both tables have Row Level Security (RLS) policies to ensure data security:
+Both database tables and storage buckets have Row Level Security (RLS) policies to ensure data security:

 - Clients can only view, insert, and update their own data
 - Drivers can only view, insert, and update their own data